mehdighzal/uniworld/OAUTH2_SETUP_GUIDE.md

 ---

-**Note**: This guide is for the UniWorld platform OAuth2 email integration.
+**Note**: This guide is for the UniUp platform OAuth2 email integration.
 Always follow security best practices when implementing OAuth2 in production.